 00:00 / 00:00

-In its ideal habitat of mature woodland the Great Tit would build its nest in a hole in a tree, but in other areas will also use a hole in a wall, a gap in rocks, or sometimes the old nests of larger birds and squirrel drays.
-In gardens it readily takes to nest boxes, which ideally will have a 28mm hole and be out of prolonged direct sunlight (east facing is ideal).
-The nest consists of thin twigs and/or roots, plus moss, grasses and lichen, then lined with soft materials such as hair and plant down.
-The nest building and incubation is carried out by the female alone – though the male will feed her whilst she’s on the eggs – then both parents tend the young.
-There are approximately eight eggs in the clutch and normally just one brood, though sometimes there is a second if conditions are right and there is sufficient food available.
+In its ideal habitat of mature woodland, the Great Tit would build its nest in a hole in a tree but in other areas will also use a hole in a wall, a gap in rocks, or sometimes the old nests of larger birds and even squirrel drays.
+In gardens, Great tits readily take to nest boxes which ideally will have a 28mm hole and be out of prolonged direct sunlight (east facing is ideal).
+The Great tit’s nest consists of thin twigs and/or roots, plus moss, grasses and lichen, then lined with soft materials such as hair and plant down.
+The nest building and incubation is carried out by the female Great tit alone – though the male will feed her whilst she’s on the eggs – then both parents tend the young.
+There are approximately eight eggs in a Great tit clutch, which are white with brown speckles.
+Great tits normally have just one brood each season, though sometimes there is a second if conditions are right and there is sufficient food available.

-In the UK, Great Tit numbers have increased steadily since the 1960s.
-There is limited evidence that this may be due to the increased availability of food in gardens in the winter months, plus a trend for milder winters.
+In the UK, Great tit numbers have increased steadily since the 1960s.
+There is some evidence that this may be due to the increased availability of food in gardens in the winter months, plus a trend for milder winters.

-The Great Tit is bold in its behaviour and is also often aggressive at nesting sites – including evicting smaller species of tit – and at feeding stations.
-It has also renowned for being a relatively intelligent bird, with the ability to quickly adapt and learn new tasks in order to obtain food.
-A characteristic behaviour which can easily be observed in gardens where food is provided, is when the bird takes a black sunflower seed from a feeder or table and then flies to a suitable perch, holds the seed in one or both feet, then chisels away at the husk to get at the kernel inside.
+The Great tit is bold in its behaviour and is also often aggressive at nesting sites – including evicting smaller species of tit – and at feeding stations.
+Great tits are also renowned for being a relatively intelligent bird, with the ability to quickly adapt and learn new tasks in order to obtain food.
+A characteristic behaviour of Great tits which can easily be observed in gardens where food is provided, is when the bird takes a black sunflower seed from a feeder or table and then flies to a suitable perch, holds the seed in one or both feet, then chisels away at the husk to get at the kernel inside.
 This behaviour also takes place in its natural woodland habitat with seeds including hazel, though the tough shell will take the bird around 20 minutes to penetrate.

 Like other species of tit, the Great Tit eats a wide variety of foods and changes are often driven by season and the habitat it lives in.
 However, its main preference is for insects, and, when feeding young, caterpillars are a key food.
-It will also eat spiders and small earthworms, then will switch to seeds, nuts, berries and buds as and when needed, and available.
-In gardens, they especially like black sunflower seeds and sunflower hearts, peanuts in a hanging mesh feeder, plus suet blocks and suet fat balls.
+Great tits will also eat spiders and small earthworms, then will switch to seeds, nuts, berries and buds as and when needed and available.
+In gardens, Great tits especially like black sunflower seeds and sunflower hearts, peanuts in a hanging mesh feeder, plus all types of suet products.
+Live mealworms are also an excellent food to provide for Great tits, and especially during the breeding season when adults will take them back to the nest for their young.

 Bird Food